nextcloud/documentation/admin_manual/occ_command.rst

 --------

 Use these commands to manage server-wide security related parameters.
-Currently this includes :doc:`bruteforce_configuration` and SSL certificates (the latter are useful when creating federation connections with other Nextcloud servers that use self-signed certificates::
+Currently this includes :doc:`configuration_server/bruteforce_configuration` and SSL certificates (the latter are useful when creating federation connections with other Nextcloud servers that use self-signed certificates::

  security